apache/arrow-cookbook/python/source/io.rst

 Writing CSV files
 =================

-It is currently possible to write an Arrow :class:`pyarrow.Table` to a CSV file using the :func:`pyarrow.csv.write_csv` function
+It is possible to write an Arrow :class:`pyarrow.Table` to a CSV file using the :func:`pyarrow.csv.write_csv` function

 .. testcode::